Invizabel/Wifi-Orca/README.md

 # * TheSilent
 #
 # client usage:
-# import WifiOrca.main
+# python3 -m WifiOrca.main
 # make sure to have the server.txt file present in the same directory as WifiOrca for the packet_fox_client.py script to work
 # make sure to have the mode.txt file present in the same directory as WifiOrca for the packet_fox_client.py script to work
 # make sure to have the ports.txt file present in the same directory as WifiOrca for the packet_fox_client.py script to work
 # make sure to have the payloads.txt file present in the same directory as WifiOrca for the packet_fox_client.py script to work
 #
-# reverse shell client start at boot:
+# main client start at boot:
 # On linux in a terminal:
 # crontab -e
 # then add the following to the file: